symfony/symfony1-docs/reference/en/05-Factories.markdown

         level:   err
         loggers: ~

+If you don't use the `sfAggregateLogger`, don't forget to specify a `null` value for the `loggers` parameter.

 >**CAUTION**
 >This factory is always defined, but the logging only occurs if the
 >`logging_enabled` setting is set to `true`.